code-423n4/2022-09-nouns-builder-findings/data/CodingNameKiki-G.md

 (Before) 358: Proposal memory proposal = proposals[_proposalId];
 (After) 358: Proposal storage proposal = proposals[_proposalId];

-b) After that l will use the storage proposal on:
+b) After that l will replace the "proposals[_proposalId].canceled" with the storage variable "proposal", instead of fetching the reference in a map or an array:
 (Before) 368: proposals[_proposalId].canceled = true;
 (After) 368: proposal.canceled = true;